swapbcs/carbon-down/README.md

 - The following APIs are implemented in this project:
 - [Carbon Interface](https://www.carboninterface.com)
-- [Iata](https://www.iata.org/en/services/statistics),<p>here we used the API to save the airports' information and later we use it as an object locally</p>
+- [Iata](https://www.iata.org/en/services/statistics),here we used the API to save the airports' information and later we use it as an object locally

 #### Wireframes